Rebuild your credit: Secured Visa® Card

-The bank is accredited by the Better Business Bureau (BBB) since 1985, garnering an excellent A+ rating.
+The bank isn’t accredited by the Better Business Bureau (BBB), though it has garnered an excellent A+ rating as of October 2020.
 But it also has many customer complaints that range from lack of communication and late-received cards to issues with credit line increases and a subpar online banking system.

 However, users often mention that the card did in fact help them build a strong credit history.
 So if you’re prepared to spend a little more time on the phone with customer support or wrestling with the online system, this card could be a great option to raise your credit score without tons of fees.